leonardomendix/docs/content/en/docs/studio/page-editor/_index.md

 ### 2.9 Creating an Entity from a Page {#create-entity}

 You can create an entity from a page when configuring a data source for a widget that requires it.
-For example, you have a  and you would like to set the *Customer* entity as its data source, but you do not have the **Customer** entity in you app yet.
-You can create it from the **Select Entity** dialog box without having to switch to the .
+For example, you have a [data view](/studio/page-editor-data-view-list-view/) and you would like to set the *Customer* entity as its data source, but you do not have the **Customer** entity in you app yet.
+You can create it from the **Select Entity** dialog box without having to switch to the [domain model](/studio/domain-models/).
 Do the following:

 1. Select data view properties > **Entity** property.
 2. In the **Select Entity** dialog box, click the plus icon: